The myths of Europe unanimously declare that on the night of November 1 a great and gloomy procession sweeps across the world.

 The Gnostic god Abraxas expresses the creative will of the Absolute, permeating the Cosmos, the world’s sharp striving for existence.

-For the ancient person, the gods were a living, objective reality not because Jungian psychology had yet to be conceived, but because they grasped the principle of analogy underlying manifestation.
+For the ancient person, the gods were a living objective reality not because he lacked any notion of Jungian psychology, but because he understood the principle of analogies that underlies manifestation.

 The soul is understood as the product of the spirit’s action upon the body, “ensouled matter,” which arises as a potentiality at the very beginning of creation, and, as the potentials of the monads are realized, grows.